 Old Rayne Preschool welcomes and respects all children, parents, staff, professionals and other members of the local community and will not discriminate against them on the grounds of their race or ethnicity, their disability, their gender or sexual orientation, their age or religion.
-We aim to be inclusive and positively celebrate society's rich diversity.
+Our aim is to be inclusive and to positively celebrate the rich diversity in society.
 We are committed to promoting equality of opportunity for all.
 The Equality Act 2010 makes it illegal to discriminate against a person on the grounds of their race or ethnicity, their disability, gender or sexual orientation, their age or religion.
-We will exercise due regard to eliminating unlawful discrimination, advancing equality of opportunity, and fostering good relations.
+We will exercise due regard to the need to eliminate unlawful discrimination, advance equality of opportunity and foster good relations.

 Old Rayne Preschool's full policy can be found here.
-Equal Opportunities Equal Opportunitites.docx
+Equal Opportunities (oldraynepreschool.com)